Gaurav-Pande/gaurav-pande.github.io/_posts/2018-08-30-getting-started-with-omscs.md

 ## Getting Started with Gatech :)

 So, finally here you are landing on this page after getting an admit from gatech omscs program.
 I  am pretty sure you must be very much excited as much as I am.
-In this post I am going to jot down some points which helps me through the onboarding process after you finally get an admit.
+In this post I am going to jot down some points which helps me through the onboarding process after I get an admit for the program.

 ### Assumptions: